Samuel Peralta Sosa

 - Final Game September 29, 2007

 Sammy Sosa hit 609 home runs during an 18-year major league career.
-He was one of the baseball's biggest stars during that time.
+He was one of the baseball's biggest stars during his time as a player, but his career has been tainted by allegations of steroid usage, denying him a place in the Hall of Fame.

 From Journeyman to Superstar